h5bp/Effeckt.css/readme.md

 This library/framework would come with some **goals**:

-1. It provides no UI of it's own.
-It's only hooks for transitions.
+1. It provides very little UI.
+It's only hooks for transitions/animations.
 1. Designer-curated set of classy and reasonable effects. (no [`easeInBounce`](http://easings.net/#easeInBounce))
-1. Establish browser support guidelines (I expect Android 2.3 would gracefully degrade)
+1. Establish browser support guidelines (e.g. Android 2.3 would gracefully degrade)
 1. CSS performance regression testing (a la [bench.topcoat.io](http://bench.topcoat.io))
 1. Deliver jank-free *60fps* performance on target browsers/devices
 1. If a particular effect cannot deliver target performance (hey `blur()` css filter), it cannot be included.
 1. Guidelines on what to avoid when styling these affected elements (avoid expensive CSS)
 1. Deliver a builder so users can pull only the CSS they need.
-1. There is no hover on the mobile web, so any hover-based effects would be excluded.
+1. There is no hover on the mobile web, so any hover-based effects would be excluded or have a tap-based equivalent.

 ## Action

-* If you know other transition/keyframe animation based demos/experiments that make senes to include here, file a ticket.
+* If you know other transition/animation based demos/experiments that make sense to include here, file a ticket.
-* If you're interested in helping to define the API let's hear it, comment on that ticket
+* If you're interested in helping to define the API, let's hear it!
+File a ticket.
 * A web-based builder is a must.
-A cmd-line builder isn't important for this, I'd say.
+A command-line builder isn't important for this.